 During her undergraduate career, Hannah studied flute with Dr. Angeleita S. Floyd, winner of the NFA Distinguished Service Award, and Dr. Nicole Molumby, Professor of Flute at Boise State University.
 Hannah has performed in masterclasses on the piccolo with composers Lowell Liebermann and Blaž Pucihar.
 In 2012, she won the Karl L. King Solo Competition with her performance of Vivaldi’s concerto RV 443 on piccolo.
 Hannah toured 2009-2010 with Celebration Iowa as a singer/dancer and performed locally in municipal bands throughout her undergraduate career.
 While in Ireland, she played as a pit musician for local theater and sang backup for Limerick-based songwriting performer Emma Langford, winner of the 2018 RTÉ Best Emerging Folk Artist Award.

-Since December 2017, Hannah has been working at the Center for Irish Music in St. Paul, Minnesota as Registration Coordinator and Administrative Associate.
 Since losing her father to brain cancer in 2018, she has become an advocate for the brain tumor community and a fundraiser for Head for the Cure.
-She was recently the top individual fundraiser and served as captain of the top fundraising team for Head for the Cure’s Des Moines 5k fundraising event.
+In 2019, Hannah was the top individual fundraiser and served as captain of the top fundraising team for Head for the Cure’s Des Moines 5k fundraising event.